lukaszlaba/tuxCalc/README.rst

 How to run it
 -------------

-After the Python and needed library was installed, just run textCalc.py file.
+After Python and needed library installed, just run textCalc.py file.

 There is also windows binaries available.
 Just download it and run exe file.
 Please find link to windows binaries download below.